MEPs urge EU states, commission to act now on Hungary

 Already a member?

 The MEPs called on member states to move forward with the procedure, which could result in suspending voting rights of the two member countries.
-The procedure has been stuck for yearsin the council of member states.
+The procedure has been stuck for years in the council of member states.

 MEPs were calling for more action on Hungary, where Orbán — the closest EU ally of Russian president Vladimir Putin — had won a fourth consecutive two-thirds parliamentary majority last Sunday.